Woolverine94/biniou/README.md

 ---

 ## Updates
+  * 🆕 **2023-11-17** : 🔥 ***New image module : MagicMix*** 🔥 MagicMix offers a very simple and fun way to edit pictures by prompt, while preservating layouts.
+It is a good alternative to Instruct pix2pix and img2img.

   * 🆕 **2023-11-15** : 🔥 ***New audio module : MusicLDM*** 🔥 MusicLDM allow generation of music using a prompt and a negative prompt.
 A very interesting alternative to Musicgen.

   * 🆕 **2023-11-14** :